LMNO Engineering logo LMNO Engineering, Research, and Software, Ltd.

 "Unusual input."
 If you experiment with the pipe network calculation long enough, you may enter some very unusual input combinations.
 Some situations are physically not possible, but the calculation will continue iterating to compute the pipe flows and losses.
 After 5000 iterations (a few seconds of real time), the program will stop running and give you this error message, so you can check your input and enter more realistic numbers.
 The pipe network analysis calculator has been designed so that it will not "lock up".

-References for Pipe Networks Back to Pipe Network Analysis Calculator
+References Back to Calculator

 Cross, Hardy.
 Analysis of flow in networks of conduits or conductors.
 University of Illinois Bulletin No. 286.
 November 1936.